unicode-org/message-format-wg/docs/tech-preview-blog-post.md

     Today is {$date :datetime weekday=long}.
 ```

-Messages can use a function (called a _selector_) to choose between different
+Messages can use a function (called a _selector_) to choose between
 different versions of a message.
 These allow messages to be tailored to the grammatical (or other) requirements of
 a given language: